|

 Anglo-French Army.

-Such a decision caused the irritation of the Bulgarians.
-In autumn
+Such a decision caused the irritation of the

-1915 the German major v.
-Laffert wrote from the Greek border that Bulgarian
+Bulgarians.
+In autumn 1915 the German major v.
+Laffert

-politicians : everybody wanted to fight the troops of the Entente.
-But he
+order to attack and scolded the politicians : everybody wanted to fight the

-concluded that the true reason of this desire was to provoke a war with Greece too.
+was to provoke a war with Greece

-In fact Bulgaria wished to
+too.
+In fact Bulgaria

-directed its aim to town of Salonika
+1913, and directed its aim to town of Salonika

 itself.

-the beginning of 1916 v.
-Falkenhayn decided to attack Verdun
+At the beginning of 1916 v.
+Falkenhayn

-February 1916 he informed Mackensen that the German High Command had finally
+decided to attack Verdun in France and on 22 February 1916 he informed Mackensen that the German High Command had finally given

-given up the idea of renewing the advance towards Salonika.
+up the idea of renewing the advance towards Salonika.

 Therefore he drew back most of the German divisions from the Balkans, despite